potatopoutato/RiskAI_Test/README.md

 To run the docker file.
 You will have to download all the data for stock and efts from https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset and save it in a new directory as the docker files inside a folder named data.

-    //If the data was available in a remote directory directly accessible through docker, our docker could have been independent of
+    //If the data is available in a remote directory directly accessible through docker, our docker could be independent of
     //copying any data and just running the dockerfile independently:
     //# Create a directory for the data
     //RUN mkdir /data